The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Why This Idea Works So Well

-The reason Spoon Theory works is not because spoons are medically exact.
-They are not.
-It works because most people track time.
+Spoon Theory works because most people track time.
 Very few people track load.

 Your calendar shows your time.
 Your spoon map shows your load.